Dr. Diane Shelton

 Please note that beginning January 1, 2023, the Comparative Neuromuscular Laboratory will be increasing the price of all tests.
 The 2023 sample submission form and instruction sheet is now available for download.

-In observation of the Presidents' Day Holiday, the Comparative Neuromuscular Laboratory will be closed on Monday, February 21st.
+In observation of the Juneteenth federal holiday, the Comparative Neuromuscular Laboratory will be closed on Monday, June 19th.